 Glacier skiing is a radically different experience from winter skiing.
-You ski in the morning (wearing suncream with the highest sun protection factor you can lay your hands on), and then devote the afternoon to biking, swimming, playing tennis, skateboarding, trampolining, football, rafting, canyoning, rock-climbing, zorbing…or just lazing in the sun.
-It’s a relaxing, mellow time.
+You ski in the morning (wearing suncream with the highest sun protection factor you can lay your hands on), and then devote the afternoon to adventure sports, or just lazing around in the sun.
+It can be a very relaxing, mellow time.

 Bear in mind, however, that the glaciers aren’t enormous, and it’s best to sign up for a summer camp to give the trip some focus.
-Several Alpine glaciers host busy summer programmes, including AKDMY and Henri Authier, both on the Grande Motte in Tignes, and DA Camps in Les Deux Alpes, with ride and park sessions in the morning and trampolining, mountain biking and beach volleyball in the afternoon.
-You can also ski on the Theodul Glacier, Zermatt’s summer ski region above Trockener Steg, and in Austria there’s Kaprun, Solden, the Stubai and the Hintertux glaciers.
+Several Alpine glaciers host busy summer programmes, including Snoworks on the Grande Motte in Tignes, DA Camps in Les Deux Alpes, and on the Hintertux glacier, which is open all year.

-Warren Smith Ski Academy runs courses on the glacier above Cervinia from the end of June to the beginning of September.
+Warren Smith Ski Academy runs courses on the glacier above Cervinia from the beginning of July to the beginning of September.
 Two of our editors have been on one of the week-long summer courses, which is aimed at everyone from intermediates and up.
 Both loved the mix of work and play on offer.

-The time to book a ski holiday for next New Year’s Eve or February half term is now: before the early-booking deals dry up and while there’s still plenty of choice.
-This is especially true of February half term – because most schools will break up for the same week in 2014.
-Tour operators are also reporting a jump in demand for New Year holidays – which is one of the by-products of the memorably snowy ski season of 2012-13.
+…especially if you want a peak-season week.
+The time to book a ski holiday for next New Year’s Eve or February half term is now: before the early-booking deals dry up and while there’s still plenty of choice. check out our Deals page for weekly offers.